MinchinWeb/colourettu/README.md

 ## (Relative) Luminance

-Luminance is a meansure of how 'bright' a colour is.
+Luminance is a measure of how 'bright' a colour is.
 Values are normalized so that the Luminance of White is 1 and the Luminance of Black is 0.
 That is to say: